rookiebehaviour/rookiebehaviour/README.md

 ###

-<quote>"The first 90% of the code accounts for the first 90% of the development time.
+> "The first 90% of the code accounts for the first 90% of the development time.
 The remaining 10% of the code accounts for the other 90% of the development time."
-— Tom Cargill</quote>
+> — Tom Cargill

 ###